-Loving our enemies goes against what feels right or normal or fair to us.
-Loving our enemies is a challenging thing - because the feeling is not reciprocated.
+Loving our enemies goes against what feels right or fair to us.
+Loving our enemies is a challenging thing - because the feeling is not a mutual one.

-It's easy to love someone who loves you... but to love someone who hates you - who works against you, who wants to hurt you - is something quite different.
+It's easy to love someone who loves you... but to love someone who hates you - who works against you, who wants to hurt you?
+That's something quite different.